SvenMichaelKlose/tre-json-schema-editor/DIARY.md

 I'll rename LML-COMPONENT constructor argument to 'attrs' while still keeping member variables unnamed.

+QUASIQUOTE-SPLICE (',@') now turns JSON objects into keyword/ value lists to splice them as function and LML arguments.

 # 10 NOV 2023

 There hasn't been done much for the tré programming language